An ideal combination of electronics and economics with four majors - optionally in evening form or as distance learning.

 - To incorporate economic and legal considerations into the workflow of development, production, and sales and distribution

-- To solve problems in the area of electronics, electrical engineering, and data processing by means of scientific methods
+- To solve problems in the area of electronics, electrical engineering, embedded software programming and data processing by means of scientific methods

 - To work with systematic problem solving strategies and provide support for making technical and business decisions